 - Classes are conducted as writing workshops with students working in small response groups

-- Students remain together, with the Puente English instructor, for the entire academic year completing English 50A, Basic Composition, and the transfer level English course, English 1A
+- Students remain together, with the Puente English instructor, for the entire academic year completing ENG 1A and ENG 1B

 - Literary works by Chicano/Latino authors are used to provoke stimulating classroom discussions and to explore the Chicano/Latino experience.